ch0m5/Game-Design-Pillars/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Joel_and_Ellie.jpg" width="645"/>
 </p>
-*The relationship between Joel and Ellie is a core narrative element of the game and the experience in The Last of Us*
+*The relationship between Joel and Ellie is a core narrative element of the game and the experience in The Last of Us.*

 ### Core Game Elements VS Core Design Guidelines